EmeraldVoid/Pokemon-Re-Battle-2/README.md

   - Including optional challenge battles, special opponents, and more. *(More coming in future updates.)*

 - **No Story, Pure Battles**
   - Focused entirely on battle mechanics, team building, and strategic gameplay.
+There are a few cutscenes if something needs explaining but, is mostly a Battle Simulator.

 * **Battle Variety**